 Advanced Placement (AP) Exams

-If you enroll in an AP class in high school and take the official AP exam, we may award college credit for AP scores of 4 or 5 in most subjects other than English, AP Seminar and AP Research.
+If you enroll in an AP class in high school and take the official AP exam, we may award college credit for AP scores of 4 or 5 in most subjects other than Computer Science Principles, English, AP Seminar and AP Research.
 Official score reports must be received directly from the College Board.

 International Baccalaureate (IB) Exams